nrz/ylikuutio/README.md

 ### Other resources
 * Grass texture is from [Free Seamless Green Grass Textures](http://www.brusheezy.com/textures/20185-seamless-green-grass-textures).
+* A Cool Seamless Orange Fur Texture is from [My Free Textures](http://www.myfreetextures.com/a-cool-seamless-orange-fur-texture/). `orange_fur_texture.bmp` is scaled down and converted into BMP from the original `ornage-fur-texture.jpg` (sic).
+License conditions are available on [My Free Textures License/TOU page](http://www.myfreetextures.com/sample-page/).
 * Pink Marble Pavers Or Tiles Background Texture is from [My Free Textures](http://www.myfreetextures.com/marbles-pavers-tiles-background-texture/). pavers1b2.bmp is scaled down and converted into BMP from the original `pavers1b2.jpg`.
 License conditions are available on [My Free Textures License/TOU page](http://www.myfreetextures.com/sample-page/).
 * kongtext font is made by [codeman38](http://zone38.net/), see res/fonts/kongtext/license.txt for the license.
 * Laser scanning data of Helsinki, Joensuu, and other Finnish cities is licensed under a Creative Commons Attribution 4.0 International License (CC-BY).
 Contains data from [the National Land Survey of Finland Topographic Database 08/2016](http://www.maanmittauslaitos.fi/en/opendata-licence-cc40).
 Reference system is ETRS-TM35FIN and distribution format is LAZ.